hugostarte/Stats-preview-card-component/README.md

 ![Design preview for the Stats preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
+First
+You can check the result on :  http://hugostawiarski.free.fr/stats-preview-card-component-main/index.html

 Thanks for checking out this front-end coding challenge.